Dave-team/Knowledge-base/Stoicism.md

 - To get what we want, we should want things that are easy to obtain and we can be certain of obtaining
 - Whenever we desire something that is not up to us, our tranquillity will likely be disturbed: If we don’t get what we want, we will be upset, and if we do get what we want, we will experience anxiety in the process of getting it.
 - Goals are often things we have some, but not complete over (e.g. winning a tennis match).
 We should internalize these goals: the goal is not to win a tennis match (you don’t fully control that).
 The goal is to play to the very best of your own ability
+- Also focus on providing impact.
+When you miss your flight, that’s shit.
+How can you use this to your advantage?
+Read that book, call that person, etc
+- Even for the things we don't control, we still control our response to these things

 ### Fatalism: Letting go of the past and present
 - There is the past, present and future.
 We can either spend this moment wishing in the past wishing things were different, or we can embrace this moment, or we can be anxious about the future about things we don't control (which is almost everything in the future).
 If we live in the past, we will spend much of our life in a state of dissatisfaction, if we live in the future we live in a constant state of anxiety.
 Only if we live in the present, we will enjoy our life.